KamuelaFranco/bikes-app/README.md

 * I am not expected to spend much time on this task

 ## Discussion
 The very first thing I did was to identify this task as very similar to one I have completed in React and Redux before.
+Reusing code is one of the best reasons to use React.
 However, I hadn't visited that codebase in quite a while, so I've updated it to more modern practises in this rendition.
 My strong suit is not design, and since it wasn't developed with a design spec in mind, do not judge too harshly.

+I am actually not sure what is meant by "custom order based on class."
+I implemented it as a filter instead.
+Selection persistence ought to be fully functional as well on reloads, etc. I used localStorage.

 I absolutely would have used TDD if not for code reuse regardless of "time saved" by electing to not integrate proper unit testing.
 I did not use separate dev, feature branches because of the time constraint.